W0lfySec/HTB-Writeups/Machines/Linux/Hard/Unobtainium/Unobtainium.md

 // Found a [tool](https://github.com/electron/asar)(By MarshallOfSound) to extract files from .asar files.

+// But it didnt really work to me....

 // We could also use another way to search strings that contain the word 'password'